Question: My Doctor Has Prescribed Antibiotics AGAIN for A UTI – Isn’t There Any Way to End This Vicious Cycle?

 Upon reviewing her medication profile, I can see that the doctor is prescribing something “stronger” this time around.
 It’s her third antibiotic this year, and I can see that this is taking a toll on her.

 As she’s picking up her medication, she asks “Is there anything I could take to stop these UTIs all together?”.
-These types of questions come up quite frequently, I’ve noticed a general shift from prescribed medications to preventative natural products.
+These types of questions come up quite frequently.
 Before making any recommendations, I like to inquire about “What have you tried in the past?”.

 More often than not I hear stories about drinking cranberry juice every day, or increasing water intake.
 Both of which are generally healthy things to do, but won’t produce the desired outcome of less frequent UTIs.